 Franz’s sophomore effort is the group at their best.
 It’s lyrically intelligent, rough, and versatile.
 The stomping opener, “The Fallen,” showcases how aggressive and heavier the band is from their debut.
 The “Take Me Out” here is “Do You Want To,” – a giddy keyboard dance hit, which got ruined by a certain anime.
 After the loopy “This Boy,” Franz records their most beautiful and soothing tracks, “Walk Away” and “Elanor Put Your Boots On.”
 “Well That Was Easy” feels like a classic Paul McCartney song, which isn’t surprising.
 The group pays respect to their influences on this album.
-They dig deeper into relationships with a lot of soul on “You’re the Reason I’m Leaving” and especially the album’s titled track – where Kaprano’s roaring and pushy vocals steal the spotlight.
+They dig deeper into relationships with a lot of guitar wrenching and soul on “You’re the Reason I’m Leaving” and especially the album’s titled track – where Kaprano’s roaring and pushy vocals steal the spotlight.
 The aesthetic “Fade Together” is dream-like – reminiscent to what the Kinks released in the late sixties.
 Franz didn’t slouch on their sophomore release, they peaked.

 The Beach Boys’ “Pet Sounds” Just Got Quite the Release